jevay/bank/README.md

 2. Get the user account from the LowDB.

 Deploy:
-Run the command: npm start
+Run the command: npm install & npm start

 Testing:
 Run the command: npm test